Updated: Feb 6

 A few years ago, an ebullient Jason Binder dialed me up about a startup named Delphix.
-A few weeks later, I began a journey with a truly compelling technology that has brought me to manage a worldwide team .
-And, I’ve learned a few things about what it takes to build a world class technical sales team at a startup:
+A few weeks later, I began a journey with a truly compelling technology that has brought me to manage a worldwide team.
+And, I’ve learned a few things about what it takes to build a world class technical sales team at a startup that are worth sharing.
+It starts with...

 Play your position: First Officer, Prizefighter Coach, or Fact Checker.
 Sometimes the salesperson needs a first officer to understand the problem in depth, provide cogent, compelling advice, and execute a strategy flawlessly.
 Sometimes she needs a prizefighter coach to arm them with facts, figures and knowledge to counter head blows and give a nice uppercut.
 And sometimes, she needs a fact checker to keep her honest on product capabilities and tease out deal-killing gotchas.